 Viewing the Historic stats

-The Historic stats page provides a visual interface to our Stats API for a selected Fastly service.
+The Historic stats page provides a visual interface to our stats API for a selected Fastly service.
+You can also display historical metrics aggregated across all your Fastly services by clicking All services.
 The graphs display metrics derived from your site's statistical information.
 If you've just created your service, you might see a message saying there's nothing to see yet.

 The displayed caching and performance metrics help you optimize your website's speed.
 These metrics include the following:

 - Hit Ratio metrics tell you how well you are caching content using Fastly.
-This metric represents the proportion of cache hits versus all cacheable content (hits + misses).
+This metric represents the proportion of cache hits (hits) to all cacheable content (hits + misses).
 Increasing your hit ratio improves the overall performance benefit of using Fastly.

 - Cache Coverage metrics show how much of your site you are caching with Fastly.
 This metric represents the ratio of cacheable requests (i.e., non "pass" requests) to total requests.
 Improving your cache coverage by reducing passes can improve site performance and reduce load on your origin servers.